CDCgov/hazprox/CONTRIBUTING.md

 questions or doubts, please send them our way.
 We appreciate all contributions, and we are looking forward to fostering an open, transparent, and collaborative environment.

-Before contributing, we encourage you to also read our [LICENSE](LICENSE) and [README](README.md) files, also found in this repository.
+Before contributing, we encourage you to read our [LICENSE](LICENSE) and [README](README.md) files, also found in this repository.
 If you have any questions not answered by the content of this repository, feel free to [contact us](mailto:srockhill@cdc.gov).